joshuarubin/jawa.dev/content/posts/interface-pitfalls-and-harnessing-io.reader.md

 ---
-title: Interface Pitfalls and Harnessing io.Reader
+title: Interface Pitfalls and Harnessing `io.Reader`
 date: 2016-10-20T00:00:00-07:00
 draft: false
 description: >
-    Learn what makes Golangs interfaces great, see why io.Reader is amazing and implement a new io.Reader
+    Learn what makes Go’s interfaces great, see why io.Reader is amazing and implement a new io.Reader
 images:
   - img/caddyshack.jpg